-Why are you being invited to participate in this study?
+Why is your child being invited to participate in this study?

-You have a family member who is part of a study at UNC called NCGENES.
+Your child has a family member who is part of a study at UNC called NCGENES.
 Part of this study involves genetic testing, which looks for alterations (variants) in the genes that can cause disease.
 Most genetic variants are harmless, but some are harmful and can cause specific disease.
 When we do genetic testing, there are three types of results that are possible.
 A positive result means that a genetic variant was identified that is known to cause disease.
 A negative result means either no genetic variants were identified, or that only harmless variants were found.
 Finally, genetic testing can identify a variant of uncertain significance (VUS).
-A VUS result means that a variant was identified, but there is not enough information to determine whether it causes a disease or not.
-Your relative's genetic testing identified a VUS.
+A VUS result means that a variant was identified, but there is not enough information to know whether it causes a disease or not.
+Your child's relative's genetic testing identified a VUS.

 Sometimes additional testing in family members can help us determine if a VUS is harmful or not.
 For example, if several members of a family with cancer all have the same VUS, while family members without cancer do not, this provides more evidence that the VUS may cause disease.
-You are being invited to participate in this study, because your relative's genetic testing identified a VUS and knowing whether you have the same genetic variant may give us additional information that could improve our interpretation of this result.
+Your child is being invited to participate in this study, because his or her relative's genetic testing identified a VUS and knowing whether your child has the same genetic variant may give us additional information that could improve our interpretation of this result.

-Your participation will be limited to testing for the VUS previously identified in your relative.
-You are not being enrolled in the full NCGENES study.
+Your child's participation will be limited to testing for the VUS previously identified in his or her relative.
+Your child is not being enrolled in the full NCGENES study.